Shin Godzilla (character): Shin Godzilla (2016)

-The next day, Shin Godzilla wakes up from the hibernation by Operation Yashiori when in the first phase, it was hit by driverless N700 Series Shinkansen bullet trains armed with C4 explosives.
+The next day, Shin Godzilla wakes up from the hibernation by Operation Yashiori when in the first phase, he was hit by driverless N700 Series Shinkansen bullet trains armed with C4 explosives.
 In the second phase, a smorgasbord of Predators and Reapers from the USAF go up the sky and launched missiles and warheads towards the monster.
-It used his atomic powers from his dorsals, mouth and tail against the weapons, but it got depleted of energy.
-In the third phase, the operation uses a remote to knock down a set of skyscrapers onto Shin Godzilla and knock it to the ground.
+He used his atomic powers from his dorsals, mouth and tail against the weapons, but got depleted of energy.
+In the third phase, the operation uses a remote to knock down a set of skyscrapers onto Shin Godzilla and knock him to the ground.

 Shin Godzilla frozen in a destroyed Tokyo before evolving into his fifth form at the final scene of the film.

 In the fourth phase, one of the skyscrapers was blasted by a warhead from a USS Dewey, knocking Shin unconscious.
-In the fifth phase, it regained consciousness and destroyed the first crane platoon with his atomic breath from his mouth, but more driverless-trains were sent to crash into Shin.
+In the fifth phase, he regained consciousness and destroyed the first crane platoon with his atomic breath from his mouth, but more driverless-trains were sent to crash into Shin.
 After all of the coagulant from the second and third crane platoons were administered into Shin Godzilla's bloodstream, the creature woke up again, crunched on the cranes of the second and third crane platoons, and made one last roar before freezing solid, dropping the chest temperature to -196 C, and leaving Shin Godzilla in a state of suspended animation.
-With Operation Yashiori a success, scientists and researchers found out that Shin Godzilla's isotopes had a half-life of 20 days, and the international community makes an agreement about executing a nuclear strike on shin Godzilla should he reawaken.
-At the last shot of the film, it is shown that up close, Shin Godzilla was evolving to his 5th form, where humanoid like creatures were emerging in its tail. however the next evolution was halted upon his body getting frozen by the coagulants, as the power of humanity had succeeded in defeating shin Godzilla completely.
+With Operation Yashiori a success, scientists and researchers found out that Shin Godzilla's isotopes had a half-life of 20 days, and the international community makes an agreement about executing a nuclear strike on Shin should he reawaken.
+At the last shot of the film, it is shown that up close, Shin Godzilla was evolving to his 5th form, where humanoid like creatures were emerging in his tail, as the monster realized the power of humanity.